 |Support the pipeline to faculty excellence and diversity through new and enhanced programs for Ph.D. students||

-We are committed to expanding and developing the pool of pool of young scholars who will contribute to the excellence and diversity of future generations of faculty.
+We are committed to expanding and developing the pool of young scholars who will contribute to the excellence and diversity of future generations of faculty.
 Yale sponsors a number of “pipeline programs” that help our students and alumni transition into graduate programs and into the academy, including the Edward A. Bouchet Fellowship, the Mellon Mays Undergraduate Fellowship Program, the James and Mary Pinchot Fellowship at the School of Forestry & Environmental Studies, and the Diversity Fellows program in the Graduate School’s Office for Graduate Student Development & Diversity.

 Diversity and inclusion are shared responsibilities, and this initiative builds on many effective programs already under way in schools and departments across the university.
 To see a school’s efforts, click here.
 Each school’s designated diversity representative can be found on the “contacts” link here.